teddybear082/crus-modloader/README.md

 ## Install the loader

 1. ~~Download the v0.11-VR-alpha release in THIS fork (teddybear082/new-install-script).
+Link here: https://github.com/teddybear082/crus-modloader/releases/download/v0.11-VR-alpha/crus-vr-modloader.zip.

 This early build currently uses a modification of crustyrashky and disco0's newer install script method.
 Unzip the release and copy the folder this README is in to your game folder, it should look something like this:
 ```
 => <GAME_DIR>
   => <THIS FOLDER> (Unzipped)